Overview

 You can install the API on your machine to use it locally.

-Clone the git repository :
+First, clone the git repository and move into it :

 $ git clone https://git.mesocentre.uca.fr/unh-metabocloud/goslin-api.git